Former U.S. president Bill Clinton and other dignitaries will speak during AIDS 2014.

 What needs to happen now to end the AIDS pandemic.

-Deborah Birx, MD, has been nominated for U.S. global AIDS coordinator.
+Deborah Birx, MD, has been confirmed as U.S. global AIDS coordinator.

-The Global Fund seeks to reach 3 million people living with TB.
+The Global Fund seeks to reach 3 million people living with tuberculosis.

 R.I.P.
 Nelson Mandela